Volunteer in Vietnam - Ho Chi Minh

 6.00 PM: Dinner at the volunteer accommodation.

 Volunteers are accommodated in a volunteer dormitory with other IVHQ volunteers at a Tourism College approximately 30 minutes by taxi from the tourist area of Ho Chi Minh City.
-Rooms are comprised of bunk beds and you can expect to share a room with approximately 20 other volunteers.
+Rooms are comprised of bunk beds and you can expect to share a room with up to 8 other volunteers.
 Living conditions are basic, however there is electricity, running water, air conditioning and fans for the hotter months.
 While bedding is provided, it is recommended that you bring your own sleeping bag/silk liner (these can be purchased in Vietnam) and a mosquito net if you wish to travel during the weekends.

 WiFi is available in the volunteer dormitory, however the connection can be slow so we recommend bringing an unlocked mobile phone and purchasing a local SIM card when you arrive in Vietnam.
 The local team can assist you with purchasing a SIM card during your program orientation so you can keep connected.